vosbek/jmeter-ai-bedrock/README.md

-# 🚀 JMeter Plugin: Chat with AI
+# 🚀 Feather Wand - JMeter Agent

 This plugin provides a simple way to chat with AI in JMeter.
+Feather Wand serves as your intelligent assistant for JMeter test plan development, optimization, and troubleshooting.

-## Features
+## ✨ Features

 - Chat with AI directly within JMeter
 - Get suggestions for JMeter elements based on your needs